zdizzle6717/react-responsive-audio-player/README.md

 A simple, clean, and responsive visual wrapper for the HTML audio tag, built with React.
 See it live at http://benwiley4000.github.io/react-responsive-audio-player/.

+**If you're not using npm and you need production-ready scripts to include in your project, check out [the releases](https://github.com/benwiley4000/react-responsive-audio-player/releases).**

 ##Usage
 HTML:
 ```